tianheg/api/README.md

 - Move `series` entries from `data/movies.js` to `data/series.js` (a large task).
 - Transfer marked content from [NeoDB](https://neodb.social/users/tianheg/) to the API (only records remain).
+- Improve the Form UI for better user experience.

 ---